ibm-cloud-docs/vmwaresolutions/cr/cr_addingclusters.md

 {: #cr_addingclusters-bare-metal-number}

 * All servers that you order have the same configuration.
-* For vSAN™ storage, you can order in the range 4 - 59 servers.
+* For NFS storage, you can order 2-59 servers.
+However, for production workloads, a minimum of 3 servers is recommended.
-* For NFS storage, you can order 2 - 59 servers.
-However, for production workloads, a minimum of two servers is recommended.
+* For vSAN™ storage, you can order 4-59 servers.

 ### Storage settings
 {: #cr_addingclusters-storage-settings}